nigelhaim/Notes_3rdYr_1stSem/Data warehousing.md

 #### Business requirements definition

-**Collaborating with business users to understand their requirments and ensure their buy-in**
+**Collaborating with business users to understand their requirements and ensure their buy-in**
 - Requirements planning
 	- **Choose the Forum**
 		- Business user requirements sessions are typically interwoven with source system expert data discovery sessions.
 However, you don’t ask business representatives about the granularity or dimensionality of their critical data